One-World-By-Night/bylaw_clause_manager/readme.md

   - `2` → `2.g` → `2.g.i` → `2.g.i.3`
 - Even though only the final item is tagged `caitiff`, its ancestors are shown.
 - Any item tagged `always` (like `2`) is shown regardless of filter.
+- Clicking “Clear Filters” returns all clauses to view.